Hypercontext/linkifyjs/docs/linkify-angular-ts.md

 #### Configuration

-Enable/Disable the hash and mention
+Enable/Disable the hash and mention.

 The config argument is 100% optional, otherwise we will take the default values `true`